spats18/WaterLeakageSystemDetection/README.md

 ![image](https://user-images.githubusercontent.com/32418411/133656107-2b77abbc-cae6-4fa7-b15c-28f73e8b34be.png)

-Fig. 11 Circuit diagram and verification of the working for Phase-1 The complete working of the Phase-1 is depicted in the following link: (https://youtu.be/IDTwD7ucpg4)
+Fig. 11 Circuit diagram and verification of the working

-The practical working of the Phase-2 of the project could not be shown due to the unavailability of the hardware components.
+The complete working is depicted in the following link: (https://youtu.be/IDTwD7ucpg4)